markkvdb/blog/_posts/2019-11-08-Logistic-Regression-in-PyTorch-from-Scratch-(Lesson-2).md

 comments: true
 ---

-# Logistic Regression in PyTorch from Scratch (Lesson 2)

 In this article we will explore the logistic regression and how we can implement it using PyTorch.
 Contrary to linear regressions where the output variable $y$ is continuous, logistic regressions concern binary variables, i.e.,

 $$